ADOBE ILLUSTRATOR USING WACOM TABLET

 In this Adobe Illustrator CC Wacom Tablet Tutorial, we will be going step by step through how to use the pencil tool along with your tablet.
-This will be another option to your tablet workflow that is extremely user friendly since we are turning up are smoothing very high to remove extra anchor points.
-We will be practicing joining paths to maintain our sharp corners in this easy to follow tutorial.
-Looking to Follow Along?
-Download Brushes, Textures + Tutorial Resources
+This will be another option for your tablet workflow that is extremely user-friendly since we are turning up are smoothing very high to remove extra anchor points.
+We will be practicing joining paths to maintain our sharp corners in this easy-to-follow tutorial.

 The pencil tool is one of the easier tools to use and master with the tablet.
 It comes with a lot of other tools in the sub menu to help you out, but the main settings are enough with smoothing and keep selected on.